 Olive's passion for crafting impactful narratives and fostering genuine connections is driven by her commitment to sustainability.
 Olive takes the lead in content creation, management of digital marketing, and coordinating events and partnerships.
 She's dedicated to advancing whatimpact's mission of collaborative progress towards a sustainable future.

 Anna is the Founder of a the BSAG foundation, which applies disruptive methods in Northern Europe, and a prolific start-up investor.
 With background in business, academia, and management consulting, her passion for scaling impact creation makes her the perfect guide for the whatimpact team.

 Joonas has built and run multiple businesses in the US and Europe and worked with several Fortune 100 companies around the world, now serving as an advisor to technology based businesses.
 As a mountaineer and sailor, he is keenly motivated to Nature Preservation and Climate change causes.

 Hugo has over 20 successful years in advertising and brand communications, and serves to help us reach as many people and organisations as possible.
 A Seedcamp Mentor, he is the founder of Brand Strategy agency Alpha Century and the Co-founder and CEO of block chain protocol company, Minima.

-Anna is a professional board member, entrepreneur, and founder of a trust contributing €38M to a children’s hospital in just eighteen months.
+Anne is a professional board member, entrepreneur, and founder of a trust contributing €38M to a children’s hospital in just eighteen months.
 Previously serving as the Finish Minister of Transport and Communication, she now only invests in companies delivering social value, and is actively helping us to scale to other markets.

 Markku helps early-stage businesses across industries with both seed funding, coaching and business advisory, after retiring as Operations Director for Autotrader, the UK’s leading automotive marketplace.
 A keen traveller, he serves his community weekly by volunteering as a driver for the Surplus to Supper Charity.